Welcome to Year 3!

 The Year 3 library is stocked with lots of reading materials but if your child would like to bring in a book or magazine from home to read during these sessions they are more than welcome to!
 We encourage children to read what they enjoy!

 I will change children’s reading books each week on a Monday, so please make sure that their reading folders are in school every week on this day.
 It is really important that children are also reading at home and it would be beneficial if they were reading for 10 minutes each day.
 It really does make a difference!
 Please make a note of books they have read or any comments you would like to make in a note on Seesaw.

 Spellings will be sent out on a Friday ready for testing the following Friday.
 In some cases, spellings may be targeted to groups or individuals, depending on what we feel is the most beneficial.
 Accurate spelling is important for children’s writing development and practicing spellings at home makes a big difference to children’s writing within the classroom!
 We encourage the “look-cover-write-check” method for learning spellings.

 We are determined to be times table experts in Year 3!
 As with reading, it is really important to rehearse these at home as well.

-We will begin working on fast recall of the 2 and 5 times tables.
-We will then move onto the 3 and 4 times tables as the term progresses.
+We will begin working on fast recall of the 3 and 4 times tables.

 In addition to learning spellings and practicing multiplication and division facts, we may ask for your support in helping your child with our class project in different ways.
 The Home Learning and spellings will be set either on Seesaw or in our Google Classroom where children can complete and submit their work.

 You can find your child’s Google Classroom log-in details in the front of their homework book.
 If you are unable to access Google Classroom please let us know and we’ll try to arrange an alternative.